ArduPilot/ardupilot_wiki/common/source/docs/common-simplebgc-gimbal.rst

 SimpleBGC Gimbal (aka AlexMos gimbal)
 =====================================

-The SimpleBGC is a popular brushless gimbal controller that can communicate with ArduPilot (Copter, Plane, and Rover) using a custom serial protocol.
+The SimpleBGC is a popular brushless gimbal controller that can communicate with ArduPilot (Copter, Plane, and Rover) using MAVLink or a custom serial protocol.
 More details on the capabilities of this gimbal can be found at `basecamelectronics.com <https://www.basecamelectronics.com/>`__

+More details can be found in the `software user manual <https://www.basecamelectronics.com/files/v3/SimpleBGC_32bit_manual_2_6x_eng.pdf>`__.

 Where to Buy
 ============